UnityTechnologies/XR-Accessibility-Sample/README.md

 # XR Accessibility Sample

-The project contains numerous frameworks for a out the box solution, developed by Unity Developer Advocate (Corrie) to support creators understanding design constraints during 3D XR Interaction design.
+The project contains multiple XR frameworks for an out the box solution to get started with some XR Accessible desing.
+Used for demonstration and presentation purposes around XR Accessibility.

+Supports creators understanding design constraints during 3D XR Interaction design.
 It should help you get up and running using hand tracking for XR devices.

-This project is forked from Unity's [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/index.html) (XRI) to with additional scene content from [].
+This project is forked from Unity's [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/index.html) (XRI)

 # Additional
 - Composition Layers
 - Accessible XR Graphic
-- unitypackage, Sample scene with graphic, 3D interface assets
+- XR Hands
+- OpenXR

-- XRI Samples > Scenes
+-